kgori/pllpy/README.md

 Installing libpll:

-- on Mac PLL can be install via [homebrew](http://brew.sh/) using the homebrew-science tap
+- on Mac PLL can be installed via [homebrew](http://brew.sh/) using the homebrew-science tap

    - `brew tap homebrew/homebrew-science`